Elke U. Weber: Culture, Norms, and Society

 Weber has explored how culture and social norms shape the ways people interpret and respond to information.
 Her cross-cultural research showed that while risk perceptions vary widely across societies, the influence of social norms on behavior is a universal feature of human psychology.

 Her research combines psychological and anthropological perspectives to examine how social norms emerge, persist, and change, particularly in collective action contexts.
 She has contributed to efforts integrating behavioral science with systems thinking and network approaches to explore the role of cultural values in shaping sustainability, cooperation, and governance.

 Climate Change Perception and Climate Change Action

 Weber's research has examined how individuals perceive and respond to the threat of climate change.
-Her work highlights that climate impacts are often viewed as abstract, distant, and uncertain, which can contribute to lower public engagement.
+Her work highlights that climate change is often perceived as an abstract and statistical phenomenon, which can make it less likely to motivate action than more concrete extreme events.

 She has explored the roles of affect, social norms, and perceived efficacy in shaping climate-related behavior, suggesting that these factors may influence willingness to act on climate issues.

 Weber served as a lead author for both the Fifth and Sixth Assessment Reports of the Intergovernmental Panel on Climate Change (IPCC).
 Her contributions have emphasized the role of behavioral science in climate mitigation, and she has worked to integrate insights from psychology into policy frameworks.